Full-time psychology student and part-time Sims addict. Fell in love with "The Sims" in 2002 and never really stopped loving it.

 The patched .exe alone will get your game running, but not comfortably.
 A glaring issue is the game's built-in resolution, made for older CRT monitors with square displays.
 This will inevitably look blurry and ugly on a newer monitor, with a lot of empty space on your screen.

-Because the manual fix is a bit long winded and takes actual effort, I have uploaded my own modded .exe for you to use yourself.
-I have used this for a while to play my own game and it works a treat!
+The manual fix is a bit long winded and takes actual effort, but thankfully modders have made this easy work by creating an unofficial 1080p patch.
+I have used this to patch my own game and it works a treat!